QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

         (XEN) Domain 120 (vcpu#0) crashed on cpu#3:

-  So, increase the VMís memory to 4096MB (memory = maxmem because we donít use memory balancing), or 6144MB / 8192MB, as recommended above.
+  So, increase the VM‚Äôs memory to 4096MB (memory = maxmem because we don‚Äôt use memory balancing), or 6144MB / 8192MB, as recommended above.

 - Disable direct boot so that the VM will go through the standard cdrom/HDD boot sequence.
-This is done by setting the qubeís kernel to an empty value.
+This is done by setting the qube‚Äôs kernel to an empty value.

-- After creating the new qube, increase the VMís ``qrexec_timeout``: in case you happen to get a BSOD or a similar crash in the VM, utilities like ``chkdsk`` wonít complete on restart before ``qrexec_timeout`` automatically halts the VM.
+- After creating the new qube, increase the VM‚Äôs ``qrexec_timeout``: in case you happen to get a BSOD or a similar crash in the VM, utilities like ``chkdsk`` won‚Äôt complete on restart before ``qrexec_timeout`` automatically halts the VM.
 That can really put the VM in a totally unrecoverable state, whereas with higher ``qrexec_timeout``, ``chkdsk`` or the appropriate utility has plenty of time to fix the VM.
-Note that Qubes Windows Tools also require a larger timeout to move the user profiles to the private volume the first time the VM reboots after the toolsí installation.
+Note that Qubes Windows Tools also require a larger timeout to move the user profiles to the private volume the first time the VM reboots after the tools‚Äô installation.
 So set the parameter via the following CLI command from a dom0 terminal, because the Qube manager does not support this setting:

   .. code:: console